-Additionally, Nece complained to the Florida Department of Agriculture and complaint (Doc.
+Additionally, Nece complained to the Florida Department of Agriculture and Consumer Services about Quicken.
+In the December 13, 2012 departmental complaint (Doc.
 1 at 36), which asks a person to identify "one date of call per complaint," Nece reported that Quicken called on December 13 at a quarter after one in the afternoon and that the call was not pre-recorded.
 In the comment section of the departmental complaint, Nece wrote: "Have gotten over [two] dozen phone calls from Quicken Loans after I told them I was not interested in one weeks' time."